joeriks/-radius/README.md

 Support

-  add, remove and drag and drop components
+* add, remove and drag and drop webcomponents

-  editing of attributes
+* editing of attributes

-  editing of text
+* editing of text